Andrés Mignucci: Education and career

 and Conversations with Form: A Workbook for Students of Architecture co-authored with N. John Habraken and Jonathan Teicher), (Routledge, 2014).

 Andrés Mignucci has taught architectural design and theory at the Universidad Politécnica de Puerto Rico, at the School of Architecture of the University of Puerto Rico, and as visiting professor at the Escuela Superior Técnica de Arquitectura in Barcelona (ETSAB) in 2009, at Miami University as Maxfield Lecturer in 2012, and at the Aarhus School of Architecture in Aarhus, Denmark as 2016 Velux Visiting Professor.

 Honors

-Mignucci was awarded the National Architecture Prize in 2001 for the Parque de los Niños (Children's Park) in San Juan, Puerto Rico and in 2002 for the School of Fine Arts in Mayagüez, Puerto Rico.
+Mignucci was awarded the National Architecture Prize in 2001 for the Parque de los Niños (Children's Park) in Bayamon, Puerto Rico and in 2002 for the School of Fine Arts in Mayagüez, Puerto Rico.
 In 2004-2005, his landmark public space project, La Ventana al Mar, won awards in the American Institute of Architects Puerto Rico Chapter Design Awards, the Puerto Rico Architecture Biennale, the Miami + Beach Architecture Biennale (bronze medal) and the Iberoamerican Architecture Biennale held in Madrid, Spain.